RoboticAgents/teleop-mapping-navigation/writing/report.md

-# Report by Katie, Gary
+# Report by Katie, Gary, zzackery

 ## Step 1: Getting Started and `teleop`